iodepo/odis-arch/schema/scripts/README.md

 ## About

-Some scripts to process the data grapahs and also embedd the JSON-LD into the Markdown.
+Some scripts to process the data graphs and also embedd the JSON-LD into the Markdown.

 From the root of the repo run